YoloNomy/YoloNomy.github.io/_codes/meca/Kepler.md

 $$ \Delta S = \int \frac{\|\vec{L}\|}{2m} t = \frac{\|\vec{L}\|}{2m} \Delta t $$

-For an ellipse, integrating over a full period gives:
+For an ellipse, integrating over a full period gives

 $$ S_{\rm tot} = \pi ab = \frac{\|\vec{L}\|}{2m}  T$$

-Giving the relation:
+Giving the relation

 $$ \frac{\|\vec{L}\|}{2m} = \frac{\pi ab}{T} $$

-So that the second law is simply given by:
+So that the second law is simply given by

 $$ \boxed{\Delta S = \frac{\pi ab}{T} \Delta t} $$

+On a given orbit, (think for example at the earth motion) $a,b$ and $T$ are constants.
+Hence in a given time $$\Delta t$$ (say 1 day), the planet covers the same area $$\Delta S$$.
+One then understands that, in order to do so, the planet needs to go way faster when close to its star than when far away.

 # Presenting the first law